Here Are Your 2017 MTV Video Music Award Winners

 KYLE ft.
 Lil Yachty - “iSpy” (Atlantic Records) (Company: Gloria FX/Leads: Max Colt & Tomash Kuzmytskyi)

 Katy Perry ft.
-Skip Marley - “Chained To The Rhythm” (Capitol Records) (Company: MIRADA)
+Skip Marley - “Chained to the Rhythm” (Capitol Records) (Company: MIRADA)

-Harry Styles - “Sign Of The Times” (Columbia Records) (Company: ONE MORE/Lead: Cédric Nivoliez)
+Harry Styles - “Sign of the Times” (Columbia Records) (Company: ONE MORE/Lead: Cédric Nivoliez)

 Best Choreography